chef/automate/components/automate-chef-io/content/docs/datafeed.md

 ![Setup Data Feed Page](/images/docs/filled_form_create_data_feed.png)

 1. In the **Settings** tab, navigate to _Data Feeds_ in the sidebar
-2. Select **Create Data Feed**
+1. Select **Create Data Feed**
-3. Enter a unique Data Feed name
+1. Enter a unique Data Feed name
-4. Enter the URL for your Data Feed End Point, including any specific port details
+1. Enter the URL for your Data Feed endpoint, including any specific port details
-5. Enter the Username and Password that your 3rd party endpoint requires for authentication
+1. Enter the Username and Password that your 3rd party endpoint requires for authentication
-6. Select **Test Data Feed** to begin validating the connection details
+1. Select **Test Data Feed** to begin validating the connection details
-7. Once the test is successful, select **Create Data Feed** to save your Data Feed configuration
+1. Once the test is successful, select **Create Data Feed** to save your Data Feed configuration

 ### Edit a Data Feed Instance